 Regular monitoring by a team of experienced healthcare professionals is essential to detect and manage potential complications early, thereby improving outcomes and quality of life for individuals with neurofibromatosis type 1.
 Ongoing research continues to advance our understanding of NF1 and develop new therapeutic strategies.

 To schedule your consultation, please use the form below.
-You could also do so by contacting the office directly by phone at (213) 262-8787, email at team@acousticneuroma.co, or visiting the office at 415 N Crescent Dr, Suite 110, Beverly Hills, CA, 90210.
+You could also do so by contacting the office directly by phone at (213) 262-8787, email at team@acousticneuroma.co, or visiting our offices at 415 N Crescent Dr, Suite 110, Beverly Hills, CA, 90210 and 1828 E Cesar E Chavez Ave, Ste 6200 Los Angeles CA, 90033.

 Our Los Angeles-based surgical team, including Dr. Zachary R. Barnard, practicing at Cedars-Sinai Medical Center, Dignity Health Northridge Medical Center, and PIH Health Good Samaritan, and Dr. Kevin A. Peng at the renowned House Clinic serve both US-based and international patients.